 All other i.MX-based SoMs: you have two options to get started with embedded Linux: the first is to follow the Quickstart Guide for Torizon, which provides the greatest out-of-the-box experience, or if you choose to use Yocto, check the software page Toradex BSP Layers and Reference Images for Yocto Project.

 In this lesson, you will learn the basics of GPIO usage on Linux, being able to read or write to a GPIO pin from command-line, as well as by developing a minimal C application.

 Since Ixora Carrier Board doesn't have buttons and LEDs available for debbuging purposes, we present two alternatives to test GPIOs: the first connects two GPIOs configured as input and output respectively; whereas the second alternative uses an external button and LED to achieve a better user experience, however, the following items are required:

-Note: On this getting started we are going to use 2x Resistor 2k2Ω, but you can use anyone between 1kΩ and 10kΩ.
+Note: On this Quickstart guide we are going to use 2x Resistor 2k2Ω, but you can use anyone between 1kΩ and 10kΩ.
 For Resistor 470Ω, you can use anyone between 100Ω and 1kΩ.
 For the transistor BC548, you can use any switch component you want, as MOSFET, just change the circuit according to the component.